sschwartzman/newrelic-unix-plugin/README.md

 * `debug` - This is an extra debug setting to use when a specific command isn't reporting properly.
   - Enabling it will prevent metrics from being sent to New Relic.
   - Seeing metrics in logs also requires setting `"log_level": "debug"` in `newrelic.json`.
+* `hostname` - To override the hostname that appears in the UI for this instance, set this option to any string that you want.
+  - If you leave this option out, the plugin will obtain your hostname from the JVM (java.net.InetAddress.getLocalHost().getHostName())

 #### Examples

-Normally, this is what your plugin.json should look like (this example is pulled from the linux template):
+Without any of the optional configuration included, this is what your plugin.json would look like:
 ```
 {
     "agents": [